Robp773/react-static-portfolio/src/cms/projects/2019-06-28-news-views.md

   - /uploads/news-views-mobile.png
   - /uploads/news-views-mobile-2.png
   - /uploads/news-views-mobile-3.png
-description: Compare news coverage by topic
+brief: Side by side news coverage comparison
 full-description: >-
   A simple **React based** app to **compare news coverage** of different media outlets side by side.
 Searching for a news related term will bring up the most